applysis/applysis.github.io/mkdocs/docs/API/b-rest-api.md

 ### Submission feedback with API Key

-Once you generate the API key on Applysis platform, you can use it now in your own systems to submit feedbacks directly to us.
+Once you [generate the API](a-creating-api-source.md) key on Applysis platform, you can use it now in your own software systems to submit customer feedbacks directly to us.

-Our API expects 7 fields, out of which only **text** is mandatory.
+Our feedback object expects 7 fields, out of which only **text** is mandatory.
 Here is what you can submit to us.

 -   **text**: mandatory, e.g review text, email body etc.
 -   **title**: optional, e.g email subject, question, review title etc.